lqze/expo/docs/pages/versions/unversioned/sdk/filesystem.md

   > **Note**: The background session doesn't fail if the server or your connection is down.
 Rather, it continues retrying until the task succeeds or is canceled manually.

 - **FileSystem.FileSystemSessionType.FOREGROUND** -- Using this mode means that downloading/uploading session on the native side will be terminated once the application becomes inactive (e.g. when it goes to background).
-Bringing the application to foreground again would trigger Promise rejection.
+Bringing the application to foreground again would trigger a Promise rejection.

 ### `FileSystem.FileSystemUploadType`

 - **FileSystem.FileSystemUploadType.BINARY_CONTENT** -- The file will be sent as a request's body.
 The request can't contain additional data.

 - **FileSystem.FileSystemUploadType.MULTIPART** -- An [RFC 2387-compliant](https://www.ietf.org/rfc/rfc2387.txt) request body.
-The provided file will be encoded into HTTP request.
+The provided file will be encoded into an HTTP request.
 This request can contain additional data.

 #### How to handle such requests?